ABOUT PETE CATALDO

 Looking back on that move from Jacksonville to New York, it was perhaps the timing that was near career-suicidal.
 Sure, we probably should’ve gutted it out a few more years before jumping ship.
 Yes, things could’ve ended up much different if not for some hard work and a bit of luck.
 But, we are here now.
 We are better for it.

-Our challenges and obstacles that we faced only strengthened us as people and it’s that same resolve and determination that define our style as role models for our young daughter and as the entrepreneurs we are today.
+Our challenges and obstacles that we faced only strengthened us as people and it’s that same resolve and determination that define our style as role models for our young daughter and son and as the entrepreneurs we are today.

 Always be willing, ready and able to take that leap of ultimate faith by investing in your own passions and goals and dreams.
 It’ll lead to a much more rewarding path along the way.